TheOdinProject/curriculum/nodeJS/express/using_postgresql.md

 ### Introduction

-Now that we have PostgreSQl up and running on our machine, it's time to work with it.
+Now that we have PostgreSQL up and running on our machine, it's time to work with it.

 <div class="lesson-note lesson-note--critical" markdown="1">